 - Group 1: Computer Science; History; Portuguese; Asian Studies

-- Group 2a*: European Studies; Folklore; Gaeilge/Irish; Greek and Roman Civilisation; Studies in Psychology; Applied Mathematics;
+- Group 2a*: European Studies; Folklore; Gaeilge/Irish; Greek and Roman Civilisation; Applied Mathematics; Studies in Psychology (available for 2017 entrants only)

 - Group 2b*: History of Art

 - Group 3: Archaeology; Chinese Studies; German; Latin; Mathematics; Mathematical Studies; Politics

 - Group 5: Economics; English (Arts); Greek; Béaloideas; Religions and Global Diversity